happypandax/happypandax/docs/source/usage.rst

     The default frontend that comes with HPX.
 A web-based (JS) frontend for HPX, if you will.

     This component should also be running, even if you're not going to use the client.
-    It should be started automatically on server start.
+    It is started automatically on server start.

 Setting up
 -------------------------------------